 2. Remember To Include Your Neck & Décolleté

-That quarter-sized amount is just enough to also include your neck and décolletage.
+That cherry-sized amount is just enough to also include your neck and décolletage.
 These areas take on the visible signs of age much earlier than the face due to their exposure to environmental stress — and they’re easily forgotten in a skin care routine.
 Pay these areas a bit of extra attention by including them in your face mask application.

 3. Leave On For 5 - 10 Minutes

 Most masks can be kept on for five to 15 minutes, but the duration can vary from mask to mask.
 Some face masks act quickly and can be removed after a short period of time; others can be left on as an overnight treatment to deeply hydrate your skin while you sleep.
 We always advise reviewing the label directions to apply your particular product so you know just the right time to remove it.